-Computer-Aided Design (CAD) softwareis a tool used to create and modify two-dimensional (2D) drawings and to create, modify, analyze and optimize three-dimensional (3D) designs and models.
+Computer-Aided Design (CAD) softwareis a tool used to create and modify two-dimensional (2D) engineering drawings and to create, modify, analyze and optimize three-dimensional (3D) designs and models.

 CAD is used in a wide range of industries, such as architecture, interior design, mechanical engineering, product development, production equipment for the manufacturing industry, technical sales, layout and many more.
 (See more in the list below.)

-Talk to a CAD expertIn the 1990s, it became common to switch from manual drawing work to 2D CAD.
+In the 1990s, it became common to switch from manual drawing work to 2D CAD.
 A major advantage of 2D CAD compared to manual drawings was that it was easier to reuse existing drawings.

 In the 2000s, many companies started using 3D CAD instead, which provided new opportunities to visualize and optimize products.
 However, many companies still have 2D files from previous projects that need to be managed in existing CAD solutions.

-This makes it easier to avoid costly manufacturing errors.
+Among other things, this makes it easier to avoid costly manufacturing errors.

 Many people can also more easily understand the design through a 3D model compared to a 2D CAD drawing.